 Laboratory tests detect the DNA of Bd from skin samples or a skin swab of infected animals.
 Chytrid can also be seen in tissue sections from infected animals.

 Captive animals may be treated for chytridiomycosis with antifungal medications and heat therapy.
+There is no universal vaccine, but research is ongoing to develop tools to help amphibians better withstand infections.

 Captive amphibians should not be released into the environment or used as fishing bait.
-All newly acquired captive amphibians should be initially quarantined from other amphibians until it has been confirmed that they are disease free.
-Chytridiomycosis is a reportable disease and any detection of the disease should be reported to the appropriate wildlife authorities.
+All newly acquired captive amphibians should be initially quarantined from other amphibians until it has been confirmed that they are disease-free by serial laboratory testing.